Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 A trivial change to the remote host name lets you transfer files to any

-machine on the Internet that lets you run rsync
+machine on the Internet that lets you run rsync.

 The modern